A41900/physics-ball/readme.md

 ## Overview

-Physics Ball started as a small experiment focused on understanding **player movement, gravity, and input handling** using **vanilla JavaScript only**.
+**Physics Ball** is a solo project built to explore **player movement, physics, and game logic** using **vanilla JavaScript only**.

-The project was never meant to begin as a full game.
-The initial goal was to understand _how movement actually works_ and how physics parameters affect game feel.

-As the codebase evolved, the experiment naturally grew into a **simple level-based game prototype**, introducing platforms, obstacles, a scrolling camera, and a defined end-of-level goal.
+What started as a small experiment focused on gravity and movement gradually evolved into a **simple level-based game prototype**, featuring platforms, obstacles, camera scrolling, and a defined level goal.

+The project prioritizes **understanding how systems work**, rather than visual polish or production features.

 ---

-## Design & Technical Focus
+## Technical Focus

-Key areas explored so far:
+This project explores:

-- Player movement with gravity, acceleration, deceleration, and jumping
+- Physics-based player movement (gravity, acceleration, jumping)
-- Delta time–based updates to ensure consistent behavior across machines
+- Delta time–based updates for consistent behavior
 - Collision detection and resolution
 - Camera scrolling independent from player movement
-- Modular architecture using ES modules (Player, Level, Collision, Input, Game Loop)
+- Modular architecture using ES modules

-A major part of development involved learning where **simplicity beats overengineering**, especially around game state and flow.
+The codebase is intentionally kept readable and easy to reason about.

 ---

-## Game Flow & State Handling

-Managing game flow turned out to be one of the most challenging aspects of the project so far.

-Through multiple iterations, I learned to:

-- Distinguish between stopping the **camera** and stopping the **world**
-- Avoid overcomplicating state management early
+## Architecture Snapshot

+- Game logic and rendering are **decoupled**
+- Rendering is handled by a dedicated **RenderSystem**
+- Visual configuration is centralized in **Theme objects**
-- Keep game state explicit and readable
+- Game entities focus on gameplay state and behavior only

-The current implementation includes:

-- Playing, paused, and game-over states
-- A **level-over state** where the camera stops scrolling while the player and world simulation continue running

-This approach stabilized gameplay while keeping the logic understandable.
+The architecture is being evolved incrementally to maintain a playable game at all times.

 ---